-- Parents of our young people– becoming a member allows parents to keep up to date with what we are doing as an organisation and to be more in touch with what their children are involved in.
+- Parents of our young people – becoming a member allows parents to keep up to date with what we're doing as an organisation and to be more in touch with what their children are involved in.

-- Children and young people who attend our groups – Children under the age of 16 are considered to be members of Woodcaft Folk by virtue of attending a group.
-However there is no age restriction on membership and some of our young people choose to be members in their own right, as well as through attending a regular group night.
+- Children and young people who already attend our groups – Children under the age of 16 are considered to be members of Woodcaft Folk by virtue of attending a group.
+However there is no age restriction on national membership and some of our young people choose to be members in their own right, as well as through attending a regular group night.
 Membership for under 16s is free.

 - Supporters – those who share our values and want to regularly support us and be a part of our organisation; these include people who were involved when they were younger, people from the co-operative and trade union movements and those with a local group but without the time or skills to volunteer.

 - Waged: £30 a year - a direct debit option to pay this in installments through the year is available.